WRFan/jailbreak10.3.3/README.md

 - why is iOS attempting to send the activation SMS every couple of days even if iMessage/Facetime are deactivated (talking about pure phone number activation! not the iCloud e-mail activation! so assuming, you are not signed into any Apple services)?

 - how often is this SMS sent?
 From my experience, "identityservicesd" decides randomly by generating a number between 2-7, so will prompt you every 2-7 days about sending, or, if the carrier bundle states the SMS is free, will SILENTLY re-send an SMS.
-Still have to test if the SMS is resent if iMessage and Facetime are activated, it seems, in that case it checks with "ess.apple.com" servers using your internet connection (damn charges for cellular apply, of course, for this shit unless you are on Wifi!), and if it doesn't get a response for whatever reason (because com.apple.idsremoteurlconnectionagent or com.apple.absd services are deactivated, or because access is blocked to the ess.apple.com servers, or simply because you switched off your device for a longer period of time), iMessage and Facetime fall to deactivated state, so "identityservicesd" starts hammering the SMS server again.
+Still have to test if the SMS is resent if iMessage and Facetime are currently activated, it seems, in that case it only checks with "ess.apple.com" servers using your internet connection (damn charges for cellular apply, of course, for this shit unless you are on Wifi!), but if it doesn't get a response for whatever reason (because com.apple.idsremoteurlconnectionagent or com.apple.absd services are deactivated, or because access is blocked to the ess.apple.com servers, or because you don't have an internet connection at the time re-activation is attempted, or simply because you switched off your device for a longer period of time), iMessage and Facetime will fall to deactivated state, so "identityservicesd" will begin hammering the SMS server again.

 - how often does the device connect to static.ess.apple.com , identity.ess.apple.com and init.ess.apple.com to verify the device is still used for iMessage/Facetime?

 On all their pages Apple states activation is only required **ONCE**, but as you can clearly see, periodic re-activation is required (look at the image above!).
 So obviously, Apple is lying in our faces, and, of course, the EU doesn't give a damn about this.

 I should add that I neither removed the SIM card from my phone, nor disabled iMessage/Facetime in the iOS settings, nor was I roaming, I didn't even touch the damn phone, yet a re-activation SMS was sent exactly 5 days after initial activation.
-Just stating this, because Apple wants you believe, ra-activation is only attempted on such occasions, yet another lie by Apple.
+Just stating this, because Apple wants you to believe, re-activation is only ever attempted on such occasions, yet another lie by Apple.

 Of course, most pages on the net telling you about "fixing" your iMessage/Facetime are copy-pasted bullshit and don't help.
 Like, why isn't Apple mentioning anywhere the necessity of access to "ess.apple.com" servers?
 This is important information for network admins, you can find this info on the official Apple forums, but it's mentioned by people NOT affiliated with Apple.